-Jim’s employer has been talking about opportunities to develop new markets for some time, but when the offer finally came through, to his surprise Jim felt awkwardly unprepared for a move.
+Jim’s employer has been discussing opportunities to develop new markets for some time, but when the offer finally came through, to his surprise Jim felt awkwardly unprepared for a move.
 The Company quickly stepped in and began organising the relocation.
 Jim and Elaine were introduced to specialist agents and companies, and soon their life took on a new shape.

 Sam and Sally have already started to pack their belongings.
 Leaving their schools and friends behind is a big deal, but they aren’t afraid of what the future holds, just as long as Striker is there with them.

 Moving overseas is an exciting and life-changing experience.
 Even so, it isn't going to happen on its own.
 Guaranteeing a positive experience for the whole family while living overseas will take more than just the right documents and a set of flight tickets.
 This type of change requires a lot of prior planning and a lot of research.

 Have a plan

 You will need a plan because you will have to organise a lot of things and jump quite a few bureaucratic hurdles.
 Paperwork and finances have to be in order, personal items sold or put in storage, luggage packed and shipped, etc. At your destination you do everything again in reverse - receive your shipment, unpack, find your way around and shop for essentials.